cs123tas/final-yunahi/README.md

-Shapes & Sceneview -> Superman/Batman
+Open Shapes & Sceneview, click on 3D tab, and click "Superman" or "Batman" to start.